top of page

 Application deadline

-For standard enrollment, please apply no later than Sept 1 to allow time to be onboarded to the program.
-Late start enrollment is available through September 14.
+For standard enrollment, please apply no later than Aug 1 to allow time to be onboarded to the program.
+Our program does reach capacity each year, so earlier applications are more likely to be accepted than those close to the deadline cut-off.
 Contact us for details.

 Reductions in tuition cost may be available for people whose income was less than $25,000 in the last calendar year or who have circumstances which make the program cost prohibitive.
 Availability of funding is based on current enrollment.
 Priority is given to people who identify as within a BIPOC or APIDA community or experience neurodiversity or physical disabilities.
 Please contact us for more information.